 By Bill Connard / VP of Local Search Solutions

-Having specialized in Local SEO for more than 10 years, I have seen a lot of change in the local search space and Google’s new local search Carousel is as exciting (and dynamic) as it gets.
+Having specialized in Local SEO for more than 10 years, I have seen a lot of change in the local search space.
+Google’s new local search Carousel is as exciting (and dynamic) as it gets.

 With any new change in the way Google serves up results, both search marketers and SEO directors want to know the factors that will help deliver better local search rankings.
-With the new Google Carousel the jury is still out around those factors.
+With the new Google local carousel the jury is still out around those factors.

 An initial review of the local Carousel search results suggests a pattern of ambiguity between the local categories explored and the locations desired.
 The factors that have the greatest impact on the position of Carousel results seem most related to the following:

 - Search volume to the business name

 - Freshness of reviews

 - Presence of an “Inside View” of the business